msandia2022/msandia2022.github.io/P4-Follow-Line-SETR.md

 ## Implementation
 ### Line-Following Algorithm
 The line-following algorithm is based on input from the robot's infrared sensor.
-It detects the position of the line relative to the robot and adjusts its trajectory using:
+It detects the position of the line relative to the robot and adjusts its trajectory depending on where it last saw the line.

 ### MQTT Communication
 MQTT is used for lightweight and efficient message transmission.
 The robot publishes its state updates to an MQTT topic.